ozontech/pg_doorman/README.md

 - Can use standard PostgreSQL environment variables (PGHOST, PGPORT, etc.)
 - Allows customization of pool size and pool mode

+### Client access control (pg_hba)

+PgDoorman supports PostgreSQL-style `pg_hba.conf` rules via the `general.pg_hba` parameter in `pg_doorman.toml`.
+You can provide rules inline, or via `{ path = "..." }` to a file.
+See the full reference with examples in `documentation/docs/reference/general.md` (section "pg_hba").

+Trust behavior: when a matching rule uses `trust`, PgDoorman accepts the connection without asking the client for a password, even if the user has an MD5 or SCRAM password configured.
+TLS constraints from the rule are honored (`hostssl` requires TLS, `hostnossl` forbids TLS).

 ### Running PgDoorman

 After creating your configuration file, you can run PgDoorman from the command line: